 Context: Included in the FPGA implementation of each MISC is a small PROM program that boots the system either directly via MRAM, or over the serial link.
 The peripheral MISCs in the system always boot over the serial link with the DPU.
 For EPI-Hi, the DPU MISC is equipped with 2M×8 of MRAM.
 The other MISCs in the system always boot over the serial link with the DPU.
 The MRAM in the DPU can be updated via the command interface, initiated by a command that specifies page number, followed by fixed length binary data block.
 The protocols and formats for MRAM uploads are the same as for Caltech’s NuSTAR instrument, and will be documented in the EPI-Hi Commanding and User Manual (Ref.
 10).
 MRAM uploads will utilize the instrument commanding interface described in the SPP GIS (Ref.
 5).

-The DPU shall be capable of booting either from the MRAM or via a program load over the serial command link from the spacecraft.
+Upon power-on/reset, the DPU shall be capable of autonomously booting either from one of several code images contained in the MRAM, or via a code image loaded over the serial command link from the spacecraft.

-Context: Allows for a backup means of booting the DPU in case of MRAM failure.
+Context: Allows for a backup means of booting the DPU in case of MRAM failure of corruption of one of the MRAM code images.
 The details of the DPU boot sequence will be described in the Flight Software Design Doc (Ref.
 7).

 Rationale/Flowdown: Self-imposed.